MicrosoftDocs/dynamics-365-project-operations/articles/sales/manage-multiple-customers-quote-line.md

 ---
 title: Manage multiple customers on project-based quote lines
-description: This topic describes how to manage multiple customers on project-based quote lines.
+description: This topic provides information about how to manage multiple customers on project-based quote lines.
 author: rumant
 manager: Annbe
 ms.date: 10/06/2020